Affiliate links on SoundGuys may earn us a commission. Learn more.

 Best Lightning headphones

-Pioneer is typically known for its car stereo systems, however the company has dabbled in the world of headphones every now and again.
-With the Rayz Plus, Pioneer is giving iOS device owners a feature-packed pair of Lighting headphones—all for less than $80.
+Pioneer is typically known for its car stereo systems, however, the company has dabbled in the world of headphones every now and again.
+With the Rayz Plus, Pioneer is giving iOS device owners a feature-packed pair of Lighting headphones — all for less than $80.

 One of the most annoying aspects of using Lighting headphones is the fact that you can’t charge your iPhone or iPad while listening.
 Fortunately, the Rayz Plus solves this with its inclusion of a Lighting port.
 Just plug your charging cable into the earbuds while listening and you won’t ever have to worry about running out of power.

-For earbuds check out the JBL Reflect Aware
+For headphones, check out the Libratone Q-Adapt

 What you should know about Lightning headphones